planetruby/gems/2020/13-lumione.md

     interface.

 Some caveats about rates:
-  * It has support only for the currencies that eu_central_bank gem supports.
-It was a tradeoff.
+  * It has support only for the currencies that [eu_central_bank](https://github.com/RubyMoney/eu_central_bank) gem supports.
+It was a tradeoff favouring development speed and maintenance.
-  * It uses EU central bank rates, and those are updated not in real time.
-It's a tradeoff I made, because I find it's good enough for casual conversations about prices.
+  * EU central bank rates are updated not in real time.
+I find it's good enough for casual conversations about prices.
-  * It updates rates every 24 hours, but EU central bank may not update them as often, so sometimes rates go unchanged for a couple of days.
+  * Lumione updates rates every 24 hours (if you run it), but EU central bank may not update them as often, so sometimes rates go unchanged for a couple of days.

 ## How to use it